 Bess depicts the lives and traumas of members of Liverpool’s black community from the 1940’s onward.
-Bess has never felt comfortable living in Brian’s London docklands flat, where they both moved to escape their past lives.
+She has never felt comfortable living in Brian’s London docklands flat, where they both moved to escape their past lives.
 But fate intervenes, and after hearing news of the critical illness of a close family member, Bess and Brian finally return to their home city.

-On the train from Euston to Lime Street, Bess recalls her early life, from innocent au pair to a middle-class family, to call girl frequenting the local clubs, through to a rebirth in consciousness following the Toxteth Riots of ’81.
+On the train from Euston to Lime Street, Bess recalls her early life.
+From innocent au pair to a middle-class family, to call girl frequenting the local clubs, through to a rebirth in consciousness following the Toxteth Riots of ’81.

 This beautiful debut novel, the first published novel by a Liverpool-born black woman, moves and inspires in equal measure.